absinthe-graphql/absinthe_plug/README.md

     schema: MyApp.Schema
 ```

-We could retrieve the name of the `"foo"` item a number with this query document:
+We could retrieve the name of the `"foo"` item with this query document:

 ```
 query GetItem($id: ID!) {